April 27, 2025

 Depending on the severity of your bite and the type of spider that bites you, you may have to visit a doctor’s office or hospital for medication.
 Infected bites will require antibiotics, while lingering reactions may need prescription antihistamines.

-Don’t attempt to treat spider bites with essential oils if you’ve encountered a black widow or brown recluse spider.
+And remember, if you’ve been bitten by a black widow or brown recluse spider, skip the DIY treatments.
 Both species have highly dangerous venom that can cause severe illness or adverse skin reactions in some cases.
+Trying to treat those bites on your own can be risky and even make things worse.

 The Bottom Line